eylonmiz/react-agent/README.md

 - Generate React Components from user stories
 - Compose React Components from existing components
 - Use a local design system to generate React Components
-- Use React, TailwindCSS, Typescript, Radix UI, Shandcn UI
+- Use React, TailwindCSS, Typescript, Radix UI, Shadcn UI
 - Built with Atomic Design Principles

 ## 😮 Example